UMAprotocol/UMIPs/UMIPs/umip-117.md

 ## Ancillary Data Specifications

 When converting ancillary data to UTF8 string it must contain price request parameters expressed as a list of key-value pairs delimited by `,` (commas) and each key-value pair further delimited by `:` (colons).
-Double backslash `\\` must be used to escape `,` and `:` characters in the ancillary data that are not intended to delimit the key-value dictionary.
+If a value should contain `,` or `:` characters, such value should be enclosed in double quotes.
 The below listed key parameters will be used to instruct voters how to resolve a given price request for this identifier and request timestamp:

 - `Metric`: Short description reflecting the metric and units to be measured.
 - `Endpoint`: Link to data endpoint that should return the `Metric` at request timestamp.
 The response format should comply with the linked document from the `Method` parameter.
 The data endpoint should either allow passing the timestamp as parameter or returned data should include timestamp value for each returned data point.